OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

 above).

 To create the Contractor role again, click the "Add Role" button on the right corner.
-You should now be able to enter the new role name : Contractor , and the role description : Role assigned to contract workers.
+You should now be able to enter the new role name: Contractor, and the role description: Role assigned to contract workers.

-Then simply click the "Create" button, and voila !
+Then simply click the "Create" button, and voilà!
 You're done creating a role.

 2. Reading (and searching) roles